 - The challenge of packing carry-on only for safari and my actual pack-out capsule What’s In My Bag – African Safari

 Over-packer tip: A photo vest, or similar, will hold a lot of heavy tech.
 I carried my phone, iPad, binoculars, and kindle on my flights.
 I may have looked a bit chunky, but no extra luggage charge!
 This is when I really appreciated my Scottevest jacket – the interior pockets were more secure and not as touristy looking as the usual photographer’s vest.

 No matter how long you’ve waited for your dream trip, it’s likely you’ll feel some anxiety as the trip approaches.
 A trip to Africa involves a very, very long flight as well as the usual overseas travel concerns of visas, illnesses, and transportation.
 (The good news is that English is spoken everywhere!)

 Taking a 15+ hour direct flight, or a series of long flights, is daunting to the most experienced traveler.
 If you’re lucky enough to afford a first-class ticket, the trip can be easy, but for many of us, funds have gone into the luxury game lodge accommodations rather than the overseas flight.
-For those of us in coach class, we’ve put together some ideas to make the flight easier: Essentials to have on hand during a long flight in economy class
+For those of us in coach class, we’ve put together some ideas to make the flight easier.

 Have an INCREDIBLE trip!
 There is no question but that it will be the trip of a lifetime!